How Do I Look Good in Braids?

 A side part is also an easy way to look chic in passion twist braids.
 This protective style keeps your hair out of your face and helps balance your features.
 Passion twists can be worn long or mid-length.
 If your hair is long enough, try to choose a side part that compliments your cheekbones and highlights chunky twists.
-A side parted hairstyle is an excellent choice for the summer season.
+A side-parted hairstyle is an excellent choice for the summer season.

 If you want to look cool in passion twist braids, make sure you take the time to color your hair.
 It can be done on any type of hair, from natural to artificial.
 Passion twist braids can be a fun, easy style that will last for a week or more.
 But make sure you take care of them properly or they won’t look good!
 You can learn to make them easily with some patience.

 Those who have braided their hair have probably wondered how to look good in three-strand braids.
 While it’s possible to do a basic braid, most guys can’t quite figure out how to do it.
 But a quirky braid is the perfect complement to your normal hairstyle.
 Keep reading to learn how to look good in three-strand braids!
-We’ll discuss how to pull your hair up and make it look more formal or more edgy.
+We’ll discuss how to pull your hair up and make it look more formal or edgier.

-Part a medium-sized section of hair near the left temple.
+Part of a medium-sized section of hair near the left temple.
 Split the strands into three even sections.
 Start the braid by placing the top section over the middle section.
 Bring the bottom section around to the front and then behind the middle section.
-Then, with your right hand pointer, pull the middle section of hair through the braided loop.
+Then, with your right-hand pointer, pull the middle section of hair through the braided loop.
 Repeat this process until you’ve braided all three sections.

 A simple three-strand braid is the Sinnet.
 This style involves braiding a length of string into flat bands.
 The word Sinnet can also be spelled as Sennet, Synet, or Sennit.
 Once you’ve braided the three strands, tie them off.
 You’ll need hair elastic to tie them off.
 If you’re unsure of the method, you can use a comb or pin to secure them.